tiiuae/ghaf/docs/src/about/overview.md

 ## Reference Implementation

+Ghaf is developing a reference implementation for NVIDIA Jetson devices.
+See [build instructions](https://github.com/tiiuae/ghaf/#build-instructions) for more info.
-Our work in progress reference implementation on NXP i.MX 8 is available [here](https://github.com/tiiuae/spectrum-config-imx8).
+Legacy reference implementation for NXP i.MX8 [is available here](https://github.com/tiiuae/spectrum-config-imx8).